stormpath/express-stormpath/docs/source/login.rst

-If you want to further customize the look and behaviour of the form, please see the API documentation for
+If you want to further customize the look and behaviour of the form, please see the API documentation for the
 `spLoginForm <https://docs.stormpath.com/angularjs/sdk/#/api/stormpath.spLoginForm:sp-login-form>`_ directive.
 The most useful feature is the ability to specify your own template.